wilmardo/ansible-role-plex/README.md

 ## Dependencies

-None but for PlexPy on Centos 6, Python 2.7 out of the [Software Collections](https://www.softwarecollections.org/en/scls/rhscl/python27/) is installed
+None but for Tautulli (former PlexPy) on Centos 6, Python 2.7 out of the [Software Collections](https://www.softwarecollections.org/en/scls/rhscl/python27/) is installed

 ## Example Playbook

-Install Plex, PlexPy and plexupdate
+Install Plex, Tautulli and plexupdate
 ```yaml
 - hosts: plexservers
   roles:
     - { role: wilmardo.plex }
 ```

-After running the playbook Plex and PlexPy need to be setup:
+After running the playbook Plex and Tautulli need to be setup:
 - Plex can be found at http://ipadress:32400/web
-- PlexPy can be found at http://ipaddress:8181
+- Tautulli can be found at http://ipaddress:8181

 ## License